aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-binary-image-using-otsu-method/_index.md

 Document oneFile = new Document(dataDir + "Aspose.one");
 ```

-## Step 2: Configure Binarization with Otsu
+## Step 2: configure binarization with otsu
 Create an `ImageBinarizationOptions` instance and tell Aspose.Note to use the Otsu algorithm.

 ```java